Eligibility for a Library Card

 - Valid Lancaster County college /university ID

 Individuals who are new to the area or reside in temporary or transitional housing within Lancaster County may be eligible for a library card after presenting photo ID or a letter on official letterhead from the housing manager.
 These accounts allow a limited checkout of 3 physical items and must be renewed every two months.

 Non-residents of Lancaster County should see the librarian to obtain a card.

 An institutional library card is issued to a Lancaster County organization that assumes responsibility for all borrowed materials.
-The application must be accompanied by a letter on the letterhead of the organization applying for the card, accepting responsibility for all borrowed materials and signed by the director of the organization.
+The library card registration must be accompanied by a letter on the letterhead of the organization applying for the card, accepting responsibility for all borrowed materials, and signed by the director of the organization.
 Overdue fines will be incurred for any materials not returned by the due date.
 Special loan periods can be arranged upon request.

 Use of the Library Card